dabit3/heard/README.md

 - Visit the [AWS AppSync](https://console.aws.amazon.com/appsync/home) console and create a new API.
 - In Settings, set the Auth mode to Amazon Cognito User Pool and choose the user pool created in the initial service creation.

+2. In index.js on line 11, change `<YOURAPPSYNCENDPOINT>` to the endpoint given to you when you created the AppSync API.

-2. Create the following Schema:
+3. Create the following Schema:

 ```graphql
 input CreateFollowingInput {